You Earned a Ticket!

 The California Commission on Teacher Credentialing (CTC) sets standards for the programs that prepare teachers.
 Operating independently of the CDE, the State Board, and the Superintendent of Public Instruction, it oversees the credentialing process for educators.
 Except for the Superintendent of Public Instruction, the members of the CTC are appointed by the governor.
 Representatives of the state’s systems of higher education also participate as ex-officio members.

-The state constitution makes it clear that the state is ultimately responsible for providing students with an education, but it is mushy about what "the state" means.
+The state is ultimately responsible for providing students with an education, but the California constitution is mushy about what "the state" means.
 There have been times when the governor, legislature, and Superintendent of Public Instruction have disagreed about education policy.
 In these times, state governance of education can become a “many headed beast.”
-Prior to the Brown administration, the beast had yet one more head, a governor-appointed "Secretary of Education."
-A cohesive group of leaders in California, all Democrats, since 2010 has seemed to tame the beast.
+Prior to the Brown administration, the beast had yet one more head, a governor-appointed Secretary of Education.
+A cohesive group of leaders in California, all Democrats, has seemed to tame the beast since 2010.
 It still has many heads, but they stopped biting one another.

 During the years of recovery from the Great Recession, the state-led parts of California's education system went through a major remodel.
 Mike Kirst, the former president of the California State Board of Education, is widely viewed as a lead architect of this remodel, which involved hard-fought changes in standards, curriculum, assessment, finance and more.
-He explains the vision for "alignment" in this short video: (click to view in new window)
+He explained the vision for "alignment" in this short video: (click to view in new window)

 At the end of 2018, virtually all of the people who held the key state leadership positions for California's education system simultaneously left office, were termed out, or retired.
 In February of 2019, Governor Newsom appointed Linda Darling-Hammond, an experienced education leader, to replace Kirst as president of the State Board of Education.
-The test of the state's strategic alignment over education will be how well it survives the Pandemic.
+The test of the state's strategic alignment over education will be how well it survives the recovery from the Pandemic.

-But wait, you ask, isn't the Federal government also critically involved in education?
+But wait, you ask, isn't the federal government also critically involved in education?
 Ah, yes.
 That is the subject of the next lesson.

 Updated August 2017

-Updated September 2018, December 2018
+September 2018

-Updated December 2020
+December 2020

 Quiz